FranziGrieser/BlogProject/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A storytelling platform.
+A project to train the coding muscles and writing little pieces of stories.

-Things you may want to cover:
+Technology:

-* Ruby version
+* Ruby on Rails Web App

-* System dependencies
+* dynamic and static pages

-* Configuration
+* User authentication

-* Database creation
+* SQL database

-* Database initialization
+* Deployment to Heroku

-* How to run the test suite
+* Posts and Comments to be created by users, sorted by categories

-* Services (job queues, cache servers, search engines, etc.)
+* Mailers to Users

-* Deployment instructions
+* Contact form delivered through page -  E-Mails (SendGrid)

-* ...
+* still in progress...